 He has tears in his eyes but tries to smile.

 “You’re all spacers.”
 I throw my head back.
 “I fucking love your family!”

 He allows himself a second to see this moment from his drunken future, winks and cracks a smile.
-“It’s gonna be another mad Moran weekend.”
+“Just another mad Moran weekend.”

 THE END (of that little escapade.)